howard9192/Promptgpt/Instructions.md

 ____________________________________________________________________________________

 Welcome to PromptGPT v1.1 created by Howard Feng!
-I'm here to assist you in generating precise and personalized prompts.
+Find the latest version at https://github.com/howard9192/Promptgpt I'm here to assist you in generating precise and personalized prompts.

 If you would like to generate a new prompt, please type '1:' followed by your request with  information on the task and goal.
 For each new prompt, you will use the next incremental number '2:', '3:', etc.